 LG PRESENTS ITS LATEST INNOVATIONS POWERED BY “AFFECTIONATE INTELLIGENCE” AT CES 2025

-Company’s AI Provides Personalized Experiences that Transform and Enrich Everyday Life, Making You Feel Understood
+Company’s AI provides personalised experiences that transform and enrich everyday life, making you feel understood.

 LAS VEGAS, Jan.
 7, 2025 — LG Electronics (LG) is showcasing its latest innovations powered by AI at CES® 2025.
-Themed “Life’s Good 24/7 with Affectionate Intelligence,” LG’s booth at the Las Vegas Convention Center illustrates how the company is providing incredible convenience and new customer experiences by seamlessly integrating AI into everyday life.
+Themed “Life’s Good 24/7 with Affectionate Intelligence,” the LG booth at the Las Vegas Convention Center illustrates how the company is providing convenience and new customer experiences by integrating AI into everyday life.

-LG’s booth at CES 2025 is divided into distinct zones representing morning, noon, afternoon, evening and night, all grounded in LG’s pursuit of “Space-as-a-Service” to expand the horizons of living spaces.
-Each area demonstrates how LG’s AI-powered innovations can enrich people’s daily routines.
-Visitors will experience firsthand how LG’s intelligent home appliances, smart living solutions and cutting-edge technologies combine to create around-the-clock comfort, convenience and connection.
+The LG booth at CES 2025 is divided into distinct zones representing morning, noon, afternoon, evening and night, all grounded in the company’s pursuit of “Space-as-a-Service” to expand the horizons of living spaces.
+Each area demonstrates how the company’s AI-powered innovations can enrich people’s daily routines.
+Visitors will experience firsthand how LG home appliances, smart living solutions and cutting-edge technologies combine to create around-the-clock comfort, convenience and connection.

 A Morning with LG AI

-The Rise & Shine (LG AI Home) zone showcases LG’s vision for a seamless start to the day, enabled by LG’s Affectionate Intelligence and On-device AI Hub.
-Visitors can explore an Intelligent Home that understands and adapts to their needs, offering proactive solutions to make each day smoother, and a personalized living environment that is both safe and hyper-connected.
-Visitors can witness innovations like face and voice recognition in the bedroom, which provide personalized content and wellness insights based on sleep patterns.
-The technologies even adapts to user’s routines thanks to automatic situational recognition and offers easy-to-digest data and insight with On-device AI hub, where sensitive information is securely protected by LG Shield.
+The Rise & Shine (LG AI Home) zone showcases the company’s vision for a seamless start to the day, enabled by its Affectionate Intelligence and On-device AI Hub.
+Visitors can explore an Intelligent Home that understands and adapts to their needs, offering proactive solutions to make each day smoother, and a personalised living environment that is both safe and hyper-connected.
+Visitors can witness innovations like face and voice recognition in the bedroom, which provide personalised content and wellness insights based on sleep patterns.
+The technologies even adapt to users’ routines thanks to automatic situational recognition and offer easy-to-digest data and insight with On-device AI hub, where sensitive information is securely protected by LG Shield.

-The Connect & Cruise (Car-Commercial) zone focuses on LG’s AI-driven mobility and commercial innovations for life on the move.
-Here, visitors can experience AI-based in-cabin sensing solution, Vision AI mobility concept that is designed to bring greater safety, convenience and hyper-personalization to the future mobility experience.
+The Connect & Cruise (Car-Commercial) zone focuses on the company’s AI-driven mobility and commercial innovations for life on the move.
+Here, visitors can experience AI-based in-cabin sensing solution, Vision AI mobility concept that is designed to bring greater safety, convenience and hyper-personalisation to the future mobility experience.

 Noon – the Perfect Time for Work and Play

-The Gear up & Game (Gaming Playground) zone is an AI-optimized environment where visitors will discover an unparalleled gaming experience.
-LG’s ThinQ ON, which can connect with a variety of IoT sensors and devices, makes it easy to create a personalized gaming station and control mood settings with just the push of a button.
-Visitors can also try out the advanced webOS smart gaming monitor, including the LG UltraGear™ OLED Bendable Gaming Monitor.
+The Gear up & Game (Gaming Playground) zone is an AI-optimised environment where visitors will discover an immersive gaming experience.
+LG ThinQ ON, which can connect with a variety of IoT sensors and devices, makes it easy to create a personalised gaming station and control mood settings with just the push of a button.
+Visitors can also try out the webOS smart gaming monitor, including the LG UltraGear™ OLED Bendable Gaming Monitor.

 A Rejuvenating Afternoon with Innovations that Inspire

-The Inspire & Innovate (LG Labs Studio) zone is a space that inspires creativity and promotes personal well-being through innovative solutions, including AI-driven technologies.
-Visitors can explore personalized “ambient solutions” that align with their unique lifestyles and tastes, and see how LG’s products can transform a living space into a chic café, a relaxing retreat or a premium personal cinema.
+The Inspire & Innovate (LG Labs Studio) zone is a space that inspires creativity and promotes personal wellbeing through innovative solutions, including AI-driven technologies.
+Visitors can explore personalised “ambient solutions” that align with their unique lifestyles and tastes, and see how LG products can transform a living space into a chic café, a relaxing retreat or a premium personal cinema.
 In addition, the zone also features the MX platform, which expands the definition of home solutions by creating a new type of multipurpose space.
-Utilizing a modular package system, it integrates LG’s innovative appliance hardware and AI technologies to transform the vehicle cabin into a flexible area.
+Utilising a modular package system, it integrates the company’s innovative appliance hardware and AI technologies to transform the vehicle cabin into a flexible area.

 Throughout the zone, visuals and ambient content are generated by EXAONE, LG AI Research’s multimodal AI model, creating dynamic atmospheres curated to individual preferences.
 Trained on 350 million license-free images, EXAONE can generate an infinite number of images with distinct moods.
 The images displayed in the zone are created using prompts such as “gentle breeze,” “orange summer view” and “cozy, serene atmosphere,” uniquely depicting city and countryside morning scenery in four seasons, resulting in images that cannot be found anywhere else in the world.